-The Inishowen 100 is one of my favourite things to do in Donegal.
+The Inishowen 100 drive (aka the Inishowen Peninsula Loop) is one of the most popular things to do in Donegal.

-Some quick need-to-knows before heading off on the Inishowen 100 drive
+Some quick need-to-knows about the Inishowen 100 drive and cycle

 1. Grianán of Aileach